Nafees-khan-29/3-Tier-AWS-Architecture/README.md

 AWS Cloud Environment
 Continuous Integration: Merging application code to the main branch triggers a GitHub Actions workflow.
 This builds the Docker images, applies an immutable Git commit SHA tag, and pushes the artifacts to the container registry.

 Infrastructure Provisioning: Terraform initializes and applies the modular infrastructure state[cite: 1].
-Shell scripts (deploy.sh, backend_user_data.sh) are maintained in the repository for bootstrapping and local testing[cite: 1].
+Shell scripts (deploy.sh, backend_user_data.sh) are maintained in the repository for bootstrapping and local testing.

 cd terraform-infra/environments/dev